corynguyenfl/data-sim2/README.md

 # Data Simulator

-A simple program that published OpenFMB messages
+A simple program that publishes OpenFMB messages

 ## Configuration